 2.1 Image Acquisition and Reconstruction

-Five healthy volunteers (three males and two females, age 24-39 years, body mass 55-90 kg) participated in this study.
+Five healthy volunteers (three males and two females, 24-39 years old, body mass 55-90 kg) participated in this study.
 Dynamic MRI scans were acquired for the left leg of each participant using a 3 T clinical whole-body MRI scanner (MAGNETOM Prisma, Siemens Healthineers).

 A custom MRI-safe knee motion and loading device [18] was used to guide knee motion and ensure consistent, planar movement during flexion-extension cycles.
 Participants were positioned supine in the scanner with their thigh secured on a wedge positioner using a strap.
 The lower leg was secured to an ankle support positioned just proximal to the malleolus using Velcro straps to attach the leg to the device arm.
 Additional straps were applied around the thigh to minimize unwanted lateral movement.
 The knee joint center was carefully aligned with the device's axis of rotation, allowing only flexion and extension movements in the sagittal plane.
 Two flexible 16-channel multifunctional coils (Variety, Noras MRI products GmbH) were used to ensure comprehensive coverage of the knee region.
 One coil was positioned beneath the knee, with the posterior surface of the knee resting directly on it.
 The second coil was wrapped around the anterior surface of the knee, covering the proximal tibia.